Poll: Women in key states worried about economy but happy with finances - NewsBreak

 That sentiment crosses party lines, the poll found.
 Sixty-three percent of Democratic women feel good about their own finances, as do 60 percent of Republican women in the areas surveyed and 52 percent of independents.

-The poll also found a plurality of Black and Hispanic women surveyed felt positively about their finances, both key demographic groups Democrats have worried about losing support with given issues with inflation.
+The poll also found a plurality of Black and Hispanic women surveyed felt positive about their finances, both key demographic groups Democrats have worried about losing support with, given issues with inflation.

 “There’s no question that Democrats are facing headwinds going into November, but the gap between our target voters’ perceptions of the national economy and their satisfaction with their personal financial security presents an important opportunity for Democrats to improve their standing,” the polling memo stated.
 “Democrats should endeavor with laser focus on connecting the Biden Administration’s economic successes with these voters’ positive perceptions of their own financial situations.”